RENANZG/My-Anonymity/README.md

 -

 **The Case of authoritarian governments**
-• Techniques used by spies authoritarian
+• Techniques used by authoritarian governments
 - Secret methods of investigation (Pegasus Spyware)

 **Anarchist Considerations**
 Techniques used by anarchists
 -  bib
 -

 _________________________________________________________________________________________________________________________
 <br></br>
 # POLITICAL AND COLLECTIVE CONSIDERATIONS